libertyernie/CrosspostSharp/README.md

 You can revoke an API key at any time by going to the same page.

-### DeviantArt
+### DeviantArt / Tumblr / Twitter

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign into DeviantArt using OAuth.
+Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
 Once signed in, the OAuth token will be stored in ArtSync.json.

-### Tumblr
+#### Tumblr

-Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign into Tumblr using OAuth.
-Once signed in, the OAuth token will be stored in ArtSync.json.
+Only photo posts will be shown.
+Reblogs will be included, but ArtSync won't allow you to post them to other sites.

+#### Twitter

+Retweets, and tweets without photos, will be omitted.

+The browser window uses Internet Explorer internally, so you may see a notice from Twitter that you have logged in with Internet Explorer from a new device.

 ### Inkbunny